wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 update_check
 ^^^^^^^^^^^^

-This toggles whether to query the external Wazuh CTI service to retrieve the available Wazuh updates.
+This setting toggles whether to query the external Wazuh Cyber Threat Intelligence (CTI) service for any available Wazuh updates.

 +--------------------+---------+
 | **Default value**  | yes     |